-All the facilities are secured by a general notarial bond of R70 million (2013: R70 million) over inventories, plant and equipment, a mortgage bond for R15 million (2013: R15 million) over Stand 359, Crocker Road, Wadeville and a mortgage bond for R6 million (2013: R6 million) over the property in Atlantis, Western Cape and a mortgage bond for R13,5 million (2013: R13,5 million) over the property 174Teakwood Road, Jacobs, Durban.
-In negotiations after year-end, Nedbank has agreed to release the R15 million mortgage bond over Stand 359, Crocker Road, Wadeville.
+All the facilities are secured by a general notarial bond of R70 million (2014: R70 million) over inventories, plant and equipment, a mortgage bond for R6 million (2014: R6 million) over the property in Atlantis, Western Cape and a mortgage bond for R13,5 million (2014: R13,5 million) over the property 174 Teakwood Road, Jacobs, Durban.
+In negotiations in March 2015, Nedbank has agreed to release the R15 million mortgage bond over Stand 359, Crocker Road, Wadeville.

-The fire insurance policy entered into between the company and Alexander Forbes Risk Services has been endorsed in favour of Nedbank Limited's interest in regard to the general notarial covering bond of R70 million (2013: R70 million).
+The fire insurance policy entered into between the company and Alexander Forbes Rick Services has been endorsed in favour of Nedbank Limited's interest in regard to the general notarial covering bond of R70 million (2014: R70 million).

-Insimbi Alloy Supplies Limited signed a deed of cession whereby all of its rights, title and interest in and to debtors is ceded to Nedbank Limited as security.
+Insimbi Alloy supplies signed a deed of cession whereby all of its rights, title and interest in and to debtors is ceded to Nedbank Limited as security.

-Insimbi Refractory and Alloy Supplies Limited, Insimbi Aluminium Alloys Proprietary Limited, Insimbi Alloy Properties Proprietary Limited, Metlite Alloy Properties Proprietary Limited and Metlite Alloys Proprietary Limited have signed a cross deed of suretyship whereby each company bound themselves jointly and severally as surety and co-principal debtor to Nedbank Limited.
+Insimbi Refractory and Alloy Supplies Limited, Insimbi Aluminium Alloys Proprietary Limited, Insimbi Alloy Properties Proprietary Limited, Metlite Alloy Properties Proprietary Limited and Metlite Alloys Proprietary Limited have signed a cross deed of suretyship whereby each company bound themselves jointly and severally as surety and co-principle debtor to Nedbank limited.